 Conus medullaris injury can result most commonly from:

-- lumbar canal stenosis due to herniation of intervertebral disc(s)
+- lumbar canal stenosis due to herniation of intervertebral disk(s)

 - vascular lesions